HarpratapsinhNakoom/textUtils-React-JS/README.md

 TextUtils is a simple web app to format text.
 A good start to understand functional based components , states , props and React routers in React JS.

-This u=is the start of my React learning
+This is the start of my React learning

 ## To view the project simply